Support may be needed throughout the course of a life-limiting illness.

 There are key times when particular support may be required: diagnosis, beginning and end of treatment, recurrence, terminal phase, at time of death and following bereavement.

-The Family Support team ensures that care is given not only to patients but also to those who care for them.
+Our dedicated team ensures that care is given not only to patients but also to those who care for them.
 The physical, emotional and psychological needs of carers can often be overlooked as carers regard the needs of their loved one as paramount, being reluctant to consider their own needs.

 Who is a carer?

 Carers can be anyone.
 Carers are wives, husbands, partners, grandparents, sons, daughters, friends or neighbours.
 You might not think of yourself as a carer, you might consider yourself as just looking after someone close to you; this means you are a carer.

 At Willowbrook, all carers and family members of patients can access Family Support.
 We take seriously trying to support those who support the patient.
 We make sure that carers receive care that meets their individual needs, whether this is spiritual, emotional and psychological or practical support.
 Where those needs cannot be met within the Hospice, we will signpost you or make a referral to other agencies if required.

 Family support is provided by all the Clinical Support team and the wider team of professional staff and trained volunteers.